denizomer1/techoxium/README.md

 	npm run dev

-Build for production (Cloudflare Pages)
+Build for production (Cloudflare Workers)

 1. Build:

 	npm run build

-2. Preview locally:
+2. Preview locally with wrangler:

 	npm run preview

 Notes

-- Cloudflare Pages requires Node 18+.
-The project `package.json` includes an engines hint.
+- This project uses the `@astrojs/cloudflare` adapter and `wrangler` for local preview and deploy.
-- This project is configured to use the `@astrojs/cloudflare-pages` adapter.
-If you intend to deploy as a Worker, restore Worker configuration in `wrangler.json`.
+- Ensure you have `wrangler` installed globally or available in devDependencies; `npm run preview` runs `wrangler dev` after building.